 To meet this requirement, an implementation shall specify the Normalization Form and shall provide a precise specification of the characters that are excluded from normalization, if any.
-If the Normalization Form is NFKC, the implementation shall apply the modifications in Section 5.1, NFKC Modifications, given by the properties XID\Start and XID\Continue.
-Except for identifiers containing excluded characters, no identifiers are allowed that are not in the specified Normalization Form.
+If the Normalization Form is NFKC, the implementation shall apply the modifications in Section 5.1, NFKC Modifications, given by the properties XID_Start and XID_Continue.
+Except for identifiers containing excluded characters, allowed identifiers must be in the specified Normalization Form.

-R7 Filtered Case-Insensitive Identifiers
+R7Filtered Case-Insensitive Identifiers

 To meet this requirement, an implementation shall specify either simple or full case folding, and adhere to the Unicode specification for that folding.
-Except for identifiers containing excluded characters, no identifiers are allowed that are not in the specified Normalization Form.
+Except for identifiers containing excluded characters, allowed identifiers must be in the specified Normalization Form.

-For R6, this involves removing from identifiers any characters in the set [:NFKC\QuickCheck=No:] (or equivalently, removing [:^isNFKC:]).
+For R6, this involves removing from identifiers any characters in the set [:NFKC_QuickCheck=No:] (or equivalently, removing [:^isNFKC:]).
 For R7, this involves removing from identifiers any characters in the set [:^isCaseFolded:].

-Note: In mathematically oriented programming languages that make distinctive use of the Mathematical Alphanumeric Symbols, such as U+1D400 MATHEMATICAL BOLD CAPITAL A, an application of NFKC must filter characters to exclude characters with the property value Decomposition\Type=Font.
+Note: In mathematically oriented programming languages that make distinctive use of the Mathematical Alphanumeric Symbols, such as U+1D400 MATHEMATICAL BOLD CAPITAL A, an application of NFKC must filter characters to exclude characters with the property value Decomposition Type=Font.
 For related information, see Unicode Technical Report #30, "Character Foldings."